Chhatarpur: Economy

 There is no large scale industry in Chhatarpur apart from a few small scale industries available, but these industries are not sufficient for giving enough employment to local people.
 The economy is mostly dependent on farming.
 The city however, has a growing private commercial sector, mainly retail businesses.
-There are many granite mining industries operating in Chhatarpur district.
+There are many granite mining and polishing industries operating in Chhatarpur district.
+Chhatarpur furniture industry also a big employment to local people.

 Most depend for their livelihood on farming.
 This region is in a drought-affected area, so the whole district faces a water crisis for farming and potable drinking water.

+There is a proposal to set up a solar plant in Barethi village, 20 kilometers away from Chhatarpur.
+The capacity of the plant is 550 MW.

 Administration

 Chhatarpur Police is a Law enforcing unit of MP Police which protects the world heritage "Khajuraho Group of Monuments".
 The district is divided into 5 police subdivisions, with 34 Police Stations and 21 outposts.